Oxoscript turns into NanoPy - more infos

 Returns the current humidity in %RH.
 The humidity is measured with the SHTC3 sensor with an accuracy of ±2 %RH.

-Since humidity sensors in general can have a significant offset, its recommended to calibrate the offset via the settings menu on the Oxocard-Science.
+As humidity sensors can generally have a significant offset, it is recommended to calibrate the offset via the Oxocard-Science settings menu.

 Example: